 Elizabeth Solopova (Oxford University),‘The study of the Wycliffite Bible in Oxford and manuscripts of the Bible in New College’

-Two manuscripts of the Wycliffite Bible will be on display during this session.
+Manuscripts of the Wycliffite Bible and Postilla of Nicolas of Lyra will be on display during this session.

 With generous support from the Ludwig Humanities Research Fund, New College, Oxford.